 - Upon termination of an employee it is the Manager’s responsibility to revoke access to sensitive areas by completing an Access Change form for the individual that has been terminated;

-- Each staff member handling payment card information has read the Information Technology Use and Security Policy CS-1502-2002.
+- Each staff member handling payment card information has read the Acceptable Employee Use of IT Resources Policy CS-1502-2002.

 Staff must ensure cardholder data is not stored physically or electronically after successfully processed or reconciled payments (refer to P.2 in Appendix A).

 Departments found not to be in compliance with this Policy and/or having inadequate security may have payment card processing privileges suspended.

 Refer to P.3 in Appendix A for Financial Manager Responsibilities.

 Each payment card transaction will have an associated fee charged to the College by the payment card company.
 At the end of each monthly billing cycle, payment card fees will be charged to the appropriate FOAPAL as identified by Accounting Services.